LorenaPujante/HospitalGeneratorRDF_V2/PARAMS.md

-In this file we present the values for the parameters of H-Outbreak and HospitalGeneratorRDF_VW used to create the dataset used for the experiments.
+In this file we present the values for the parameters of H-Outbreak and HospitalGeneratorRDF_VW used to create the dataset used for the experiments of the work [~~doi: TODO~~](NULL).

 ## 1. Parameters of H-Outbreak
 aaa